jschless/TwitterCoordination/README.md

 ### Notebook Directories
 There are many more notebooks exploring different avenues.
 I moved them into separate directories.
-1. __preliminary__: This contains notebooks for analysis of cascades, retweets, and exposure curves.
+1. __Preliminary__: This contains notebooks for analysis of cascades, retweets, and exposure curves.
-2. __nlp__: This contains notebooks for analyzing sentence embeddings of tweets.
+2. __NLP__: This contains notebooks for analyzing sentence embeddings of tweets.
-3. __trending__: This contains notebooks for quantifying the return to the Trending Topics page.
+3. __Trending__: This contains notebooks for quantifying the return to the Trending Topics page.
-4. __other__: misc files.
+4. __Other__: misc files.